-Even the Basque language predates the establishment of modern romance languages, such as Spanish and Italian and so, although relatively small as a region is one part of Europe you have to experience!
-(Also, they eat A LOT of good food here and for hours at a time so if you’re a foodie like I am, you’ll find yourself very happy here! 😀 )
+Even the Basque language predates the establishment of modern romance languages, such as Spanish and Italian and so, although relatively small as a region is one part of Europe you have to experience.

 Confusing, the Spanish part is referred to as The Basque Country and the French part as the French Basque Country or Northern Basque Country.

-To give you a sense of what it’s like here, where to eat and spots to look out for when you’re here, here are 10 interesting places to visit in The Basque Country.
+To give you a sense of what it’s like here, where to eat and spots to look out for when you’re here, here are some interesting places to visit in the Basque Country.

 1.)
 La Concha Beach